mahveotm/mahveotm.github.io/_posts/2019-03-10-tweepedia.md

 Can we make a change?

-A couple of times on Twitter, we stumble upon a new word, a new name or something/someone we just haven't heard (about) before.
+A couple of times on Twitter, we stumble upon a new word, a new name or something we just haven't heard before.
 As a routine, what we do is exit twitter, check the word on Google, and then probably read up more on Wikipedia.